 But we’re aware that magpie isn’t the only way to help deliver change.
 We see the best results for the businesses we care about as part of a concerted, coordinated change campaign the whole organisation is unified behind.
 We constantly strive to improve the ease with which magpie integrates with adjacent technologies and change campaign plans.

-However, despite the fact that pretty much every organisation (85%) is undergoing change programmes in one form or another, there is very little data out there on what, how and why, and how to support them through development of the right skills and capabilities.
+However, despite the fact that pretty much every organisation (85%) is undergoing change programmes in one form or another, there is very little data out there on how to support them through development of the right skills and capabilities.

 That’s why we want to ask you a few questions to get an idea of what the change landscape is like today.
 They’re right underneath here and will only take a few minutes to complete.
 Our data science team will then use them to create a succinct anonymised report and send it out to everyone that participated so that you can get a sense of what everyone else is up to and perhaps get some ideas on where to focus next.
 Let’s turn and face the strange.

 Here's a preview of the results so far:

 The full report will be sent to anyone who completes the survey.